Aaegis/engHWv3/README.md

 https://github.com/Aaegis/spanishHwHelperV2

 The IDE I used to make this was Visual Studio Code (VSCode).
 My project also relies on a CDN in order to use Bootstrap 5.
 Bootstrap 5 was not developed by me, and was made by a third party.

+Since this is an assignment for the CPT, I will not be accepting any contributions, nor will I be reading any suggestions.